Cleaning With Vinegar

-It’s no secret that distilled white vinegar is a cleaning powerhouse; it can be used to clean many household surfaces and items.
-What some people may not know, however, is that certain materials should never be cleaned with vinegar solutions.
+Distilled white vinegar enjoys a well-earned reputation as a cleaning powerhouse.
+Used to clean many household surfaces and items, white vinegar manages to stay tough on grime without harming the environment.
+What you may not realize, however, is that certain materials should never be cleaned with vinegar solutions.

-- Any type of stone surface, including slate, marble, granite, ceramic and so forth
+- Any type of stone surface (including slate, marble, granite, and ceramic)

 - Unsealed grout

 Of course, this list of surfaces isn’t exhaustive: Many materials can be warped, damaged, or dulled by using an acid like vinegar.
 To protect your furniture (and your home property values), always do your research before applying vinegar to an unidentified surface.
 You should also perform a small patch test before you start cleaning, ideally in a hidden spot.
 That way, you’ll know exactly what to expect from your vinegar cleaning efforts!

 Never Use Vinegar with Bleach

 A lot of cleaning and sanitizing solutions contain bleach, thanks to its incredible properties as a disinfectant.
 But whatever you do, don’t ever mix white vinegar with bleach products – and especially don’t mix these two chemicals in a DIY solution.
 When combined, vinegar and bleach create toxic chlorine gas, which is deadly.

 Does Vinegar Harm Plastic?

 Many appliance repair technicians will tell you never to use vinegar in plastic compartments, such as those found in your dishwasher or washing machine.
 While it isn’t outright dangerous to use vinegar with these appliances, traces of vinegar can pit and weaken synthetic rubber seals over time.
 If your plastics are made from natural rubber or a substance such as polypropylene or silicone, however, it’s probably safe to use vinegar.